lucastaba/ine410144/exercise_2/SOLUTION.md

     $$IoU=\frac{A(B1\cap B2)}{A(B1 \cup B2)} = \frac{4}{24}= \frac{1}{6} \approx 0.1666$$

+3. **Confidence and Uncertainty**
+- A detector outputs a bicycle at 0.65 confidence.
+Discuss whether this uncertainty is more likely to be aleatoric or epistemic in the following scenarios:

+  - (a) The bicycle is partially hidden behind a bus.

+    This is more likely to be *aleatoric*.
+The bicycle is only partially observable by the detector.

+  - (b) The detector was trained mostly on car and pedestrian classes, with few examples of bicycles.

+    This is more likely to be *epistemic*.
+The detector need a better dataset with more classes for bicycles.

+- A detector identifies a pedestrian at 0.85 confidence under foggy conditions.
+Which type of uncertainty (aleatoric or epistemic) is dominant, and why?

+    The dominant uncertainty is *aleatoric*.
+The foggy condition is a environmental effect.
+Note that in such adverse condition, this high 0.85 confidence could be a false positive.

+- An object is detected at 0.40 confidence.
+Suggest two possible ways to reduce epistemic uncertainty for this case.

+    Increase the dataset for this specific scenario by collecting more data under similar condition.
+And create more scenarios, to increase detection confidence in new-but-similar scenarios where the detector will have good confidence even in cases it never saw, but was trained in a dataset with similar scenario.

+- Suppose the detector assigns high confidence (0.95) to a phantom detection caused by sensor reflection.
+Discuss why confidence alone may be misleading in safety-critical contexts.

+    This is a false positive case where the detector sees something that is not there.
+Confidence is the indicator on how confident the detector is about its detection.
+Factors such as bad bounding box selection, lack of training data, faulty sensors, etc, can trick the detector into wrong classifications.

 ## Reference
 [[1]](https://geogebra.org).
 Images generated using the online tool available in https://geogebra.org.